Kristina Lisovskaja

 Kristina Lisovskaja (née Škuleta-Gromova; born 15 September 2000) is an Estonian figure skater.
-She has won six senior international medals and represented Estonia at six ISU Championships.
-She is a five-time Estonian national medalist and a three-time Estonian Junior national champion.
+She has won 18 senior international medals and represented Estonia at seven ISU Championships.
+She is a six-time Estonian national medalist and a three-time Estonian Junior national champion.

 Career

 Lisovskaja began learning to skate in 2005.
 At the Estonian Championships, Lisovskaja has won three gold medals at the junior championships (2016–18), one silver medal at the senior championships (2018), and four bronze medals at the senior championships (2016, 2019, 2021, 2024).

 She debuted on the ISU Junior Grand Prix series in September 2014 and competed at four consecutive World Junior Championships, beginning with the 2015 event in Tallinn, where she placed 34th.

 The following season, she finished 29th at the 2016 World Junior Championships in Debrecen, Hungary.

 Lisovskaja made her senior international debut in October 2016 at the Golden Bear of Zagreb.
 She won two senior medals – gold at the Jegvirag Cup in Hungary and bronze at the Egna Trophy in Italy.
 She continued to compete as a junior and placed 28th at the 2017 World Junior Championships in Taipei, Taiwan.

 The following season, Lisovskaja was selected to compete at the 2018 European Championships in Moscow, Russia, where she finished 25th.
 She was again assigned to compete at the World Junior Championships, where she placed 34th.

 In 2024, Lisovskaja was selected for her second European Championships, where she finished 27th.

 In 2025, she competed at the ISU Skate to Milano competition, where several quotas for the 2026 Winter Olympics were available.
 Estonia had already qualified one quota and had the opportunity to compete for a second at the competition.
 Lisovskaja was given the opportunity to attempt to qualify the quota after an internal test skate.
 She earned a personal best for overall score after she placed eight in the short program and free skate to finish in eighth place overall.
 However, she did not win a quota.